dmpope/deckerpope.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior undergraduate at Indiana University Bloomington.
-Currently, I am finishing B.A.s in Linguistics and French, with a minor in Central Eurasian Studies.
+I am a junior undergraduate at Indiana University Bloomington completing my B.A. in Linguistics (minor Central Eurasian Studies) and French.
+My research focuses on the simultaneous processing of music and language.
+I serve as a reviewer for the <href="https://iujur.iu.edu/">Indiana University Journal of Undergraduate Research</a> and as a lab asistant for the IUB's <href="https://celt.indiana.edu/">Center for Language Technology</a>.